Funnel Synthesis via LMI Copositivity Conditions for Nonlinear Systems: Introduction

-Various methods have been employed to compute the finite-horizon controlled invariant funnel for uncertain nonlinear systems \cite{tobenkin2011invariant,seo2021fast}.
-One notable approach is the use of sum-of-squares (SOS) programming \cite{majumdar2017funnel}.
-This method has been applied to polynomial Lyapunov functions based on Lyapunov theory.
-To apply the SOS programming, the system dynamics must be approximated as polynomials, yet this work neglects the error arising from such polynomial approximation.
-Also, the study enforces the continuous-time invariance condition solely at discrete node points.
-In \cite{reynolds2021funnel}, the computation of a quadratic funnel using a quadratic Lyapunov function is studied, directly imposing the state and input constraints.
+In \citep{reynolds2021funnel}, the computation of a quadratic funnel using a quadratic Lyapunov function is studied, directly imposing the state and input constraints.
 This approach transforms the resulting DLMI into a finite number of linear matrix inequalities (LMIs), assuming Jacobian matrices to be within known polytopes.
-Our previous work \cite{10167750} takes a different approach, computing the quadratic funnel through numerical optimal control using a multiple shooting method, without making the assumption on the Jacobian matrices.
+However, this assumption generally does not hold when the Jacobian matrices are evaluated around arbitrary dynamically-feasible nominal trajectories.
+Our previous work \citep{10167750} takes a different approach, computing the quadratic funnel through numerical optimal control using a multiple shooting method, without making the assumption on the Jacobian matrices.
 The downside of the previous work is that the resulting DLMI is only ensured at each temporal node, thereby risking the invariance condition violations between these nodes.